Terrible news this morning as WFTV is reporting a man has died in an industrial…

 Here is what you need to know:

-Safety Guidelines – Wearing face masks at Disney World is no longer required in most spaces, especially for vaccinated guests.
-Physical distancing and distanced queues are now gone.
-Disney continues loosening the guidelines what seems like every day and we are getting close to normal once again.
+Safety Guidelines – Wearing face masks at Disney World is now required indoors for vaccinated and unvaccinated guests.
+Some safety guidelines have been loosened however, for example physical distancing and distanced queues are now gone.
+Hopefully things improve and we can get back to normal once again.

 Experiences – Unfortunately, some of the regular Disney experiences are not available at the moment.
 The Disney Dining Plan is still not back yet and neither is the FastPass+ service for attractions.
 Extra Magic Hours has been changed to Early Theme Park Entry and Extended Evening Hours for the time being.